HKUST-CSIT5970-25S/assignment-1-zhan9yx/README.md

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 Note: Use private IP address when using iPerf within the same region.
 You'll need iPerf for measuring TCP bandwidth and Ping for measuring Round-Trip time.

-    > The network performance measurements reveal notable differences in TCP bandwidth and round-trip time (RTT) between various instance types.
+    > The network performance measurements reveal notable differences in TCP bandwidth and round-trip time between various instance types.
 The t3.medium instances show a TCP bandwidth of 994 Mbps with an RTT of 1.204 ms. In contrast, m5.large instances exhibit improved performance with a bandwidth of 1930 Mbps and an RTT of 0.878 ms. The c5n.large instances demonstrate the highest bandwidth of 4960 Mbps and the lowest RTT of 0.152 ms. Additionally, when comparing different types, the t3.medium to c5n.large connection shows a bandwidth of 2320 Mbps and an RTT of 0.726 ms, while the m5.large to c5n.large connection achieves a bandwidth of 3230 Mbps and an RTT of 0.474 ms. Overall, these results indicate that network performance generally improves with higher instance types.

 2. (1 mark) What about the network performance for instances deployed in different regions?
 In order to answer this question, you need to complete the following table.